spdfg/elektron/README.md

 machine on which electron is launched for logging to work and PCP collector agents installed on the Mesos Agents**

-Compatible with the following versions,
+Compatible with the following versions:

 * Mesos 1.5.0
 * Go 1.9.7